Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order an eye exam and certain lab tests before and during your treatment to check your body's response to ivacaftor.
+Your doctor may order a blood test before you start treatment to see if this medication is right for you.
+Your doctor will also order certain lab tests before and during your treatment to check your body's response to ivacaftor.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.